About Getting Financial Planning Software Approved for Use

 These days, many BDs are in survival mode, so they may just pooh-pooh everything just to get you out of their hair, and to avoid every little thing that has any remote chance of causing trouble, wasting time, or costing money.
 If so, then it's just a matter of time before their troubles get passed onto you.

 You're in trouble if your compliance person just says no, or doesn't want to submit it to Finra.
 Then compliance is not doing their jobs, and you'll need to get with your BD management, to get to the bottom of the issue.

 If it turns out that compliance wants to do their jobs right to help you succeed, but they're under orders by top management to not approve this or that software, then that should be the last straw (because this is just the tip of the iceberg that will sooner or later sink your whole ship).

 So they'll put their self-interests ahead of the Reps, the clients, the investing public, and play along in a New York minute.
 So if your BD says they only approve the big code-driven financial plan software platforms, then this is probably why.
 These vendors are also probably just kicking back money (to BD management) in return for not approving any other financial plan software.

-This may work for them in the short run, but over time, they're going to lose the best people, because they'll leave and go to a good BD where they can run their practice they way they want to, and that puts the Reps and investing public's interests first.
+This may work for them in the short run, but over time, they're going to lose the best people, because they'll leave and go to a good BD where they can run their practice the way they want to, and that puts the Reps and investing public's interests first.
 That's how you make real money in the long-term.
-Or real talent will bag this whole obsolete BD deal, and become their own RIA.
+Or real talent will bag this whole obsolete BD business model, and become their own RIA.